 So there you have them: Ten Things you need to know in order to teach your kids about money.
 Three Foundational Biblical Principles.
 Seven Activities designed to develop seven Practical Habits.
 And all of it geared towards creating a mindset that sees the stewardship of material wealth as an aspect of worship and service to God.

-What’s the best way to communicate these perspectives to your kids?
+As you’re teaching kids about money, what’s the best way to communicate these perspectives to them?
 How can you most effectively put these lessons to work in their lives?
 We suggest you do it as you go.

 Deuteronomy 6:6-9 expresses it this way:

 These commandments that I give you today are to be upon your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads.
 Write them on the doorframes of your houses and on your gates.

 What Does That Look Like Today?